alexsavio/alexsavio.github.io/content/first_principles_data_engineering.md

 Title: First Principles: Data Engineering and ETLs
-Date: 2026-03-19 23:30:00
+Date: 2026-04-08 20:58:00
 Category: Software Development
 Tags: data-engineering, first-principles, software-engineering, etl, pipelines, data, rust, polars
 Slug: first-principles-data-engineering
 Author: Alexandre M. Savio
 Email: alexsavio@gmail.com
 Summary: ETL is not a law of nature, it is a convention born from constraints that no longer exist.
 Strip data engineering down to its irreducible truths and rebuild it from scratch.
 What emerges is a discipline centered on contracts and observability, not pipelines and orchestrators.
-Status: draft
+Status: published

 ## TL;DR

 Most of what we call "data engineering" is a set of conventions inherited from an era of expensive compute and scarce storage.
 When you strip it down to first principles, only five truths survive: producers and consumers operate in different contexts, data must cross boundaries, semantic alignment is unavoidable, computation trades off time against money against complexity, and data without provenance is unreliable.
 Everything else, from the sacred ETL ordering to the "collect everything" data lake mentality, is implementation detail that should be questioned.

-*This is the third post in my First Principles series, where I take a concept the industry treats as settled and strip it back to what's provably true.
-The first one tackled [Software Observability]({filename}/first_principles_software_observability.md).*
+*This is the fourth post in my First Principles series, where I take a concept the industry treats as settled and strip it back to what's provably true.
+The first one tackled [Software Observability]({filename}/first_principles_software_observability.md), the second [Software Design]({filename}/first_principles_software_design.md), and the third [DevOps]({filename}/first_principles_devops.md).
+Data engineering is the next natural target, because few disciplines have calcified around tooling as fast as this one.*

 ---